aripalo/ykmangoath/README.md

 Hence, this package, which covers those features!
 Big thanks to [`joshdk/ykmango`](https://github.com/joshdk/ykmango) and [`99designs/aws-vault`](https://github.com/99designs/aws-vault/blob/master/prompt/ykman.go) as they heavily influenced this library.
 Also this library is somewhat based on the previous implementation of Yubikey support in [`aripalo/vegas-credentials`](https://github.com/aripalo/vegas-credentials) (which this partly replaces in near future).

+This library supports only a small subset of features of Yubikeys & OATH account management, this is [by design](#design).

 <br/>

 ## Installation